God Meets Us Where We Are: But Will You Know Him When You Meet Him?

 On logical syllogisms, the hiddenness of God, and unimaginable treasure

 Many people make logical arguments that begin with assumptions about God.
 The latest one I saw was a syllogism beginning with the following premise: God desires all humans to know Him….
-As the syllogism goes, it states that all people do not know God, and it ends with the conclusion.
-“Therefore God does not exist.”
+As the syllogism goes, it states that all people do not know God, and it ends with the conclusion: “Therefore God does not exist.”

 The critical thing about syllogisms on the existence of God is that initial premises make some assumptions about God.
 Immanuel Kant famously developed a logical syllogism proving that God exists; then he turned around and developed a logical syllogism proving God does not exist.
 Both syllogisms were well-constructed, and the conclusions logically flowed from the initial premises.

 That’s the thing with logic: we need to set the initial assumptions, and the conclusions are dependent on those assumptions.
-The logical syllogism I saw this morning seems solid at first glance, but it leaves out a critical word that makes all the difference.

 Logic can be abstracted from reality and still make sense.

-The exact terms of the assumptions are critical.
+The exact thermology of the (premises) assumptions are critical.
 If the assumptions are inaccurate or poorly stated, our conclusions will be false, no matter how logical they are.

 Implicit in this premise is that God desires only for humans to know Him, and He has no other desire, purpose or goal.
 If the initial premise is that God desires only for humans to know him, that God has no other desire, purpose, or goal for humans, then the logic follows.

 If God is really God, God is (at least) as complex as the universe He created.
-Taking note of the sublime nuances of physics, quantum mechanics, biology and chemistry, we should assume God is (at least) as sublime and nuanced as the world He made with these elements.
+Taking note of the sublime nuances of physics, quantum mechanics, biology and chemistry, we should assume God is (at least) as sublime and nuanced as the world He made with these characteristics.

 Does it make sense that God has one singular desire, purpose, and goal for humans?
 Is the entire thrust of creation summed up by an unconditional desire by God for humans to know Him and acknowledge His existence?